-(e) Compare the list of students participating in the program with the public school enrollment lists before each program payment to avoid duplicate payments.
+(e) Compare the list of students participating in the program with the public school student enrollment lists and the list of students participating in school choice scholarship programs established pursuant to ss.
+1002.38, 1002.39, and 1002.395, throughout the school year, to avoid duplicate payments and confirm program eligibility.